 - The Philadelphia Arsenal and early submarine technology in Civil War

-- The cruiser Olympia and the Spanish-American War
+- The Cruiser Olympia and the Spanish-American War

 - Cruisers and battleships of World War I

-- The submarine Becuna and World War II
+World War II and Cold War Submarine Becuna and World War II